erlpm/epm/CONTRIBUTING.md

  * Try not to introduce lines longer than 80 characters
  * Write small functions whenever possible, and use descriptive names for functions and variables.
- * Avoid having too many clauses containing clauses containing clauses.
+ * Avoid having too many clauses containing clauses.
    Basically, avoid deeply nested `case ... of` or `try ... catch` expressions.
    Break them out into functions if possible.
  * Comment tricky or non-obvious decisions made to explain their rationale.